-As in most of my stir fry recipes, this recipe for Stir Fried Beef and Nectarines will instruct you to fry the beef first, then removing it from the pan and then adding it back in later.
+As in most of my stir fry recipes, this Stir Fried Beef and Nectarines recipe will instruct you to fry the beef first, then removing it from the pan and then adding it back in later.
 This helps give the beef room to fry (too many ingredients in the wok and you’ll end up steaming your beef, not frying) and to give it a nice sear without overcooking it.
 If you use flank steak, make sure you slice ACROSS the grain to get tender meat.

 Hmmm…I bet canned lychees would be great in this recipe too!